lustre-labs/lustre/examples/04-custom-event-handlers/README.md

 ## Make it Loud

 In this [example code](./src/app.gleam#L63), we define a custom input handler called `make_it_loud`, which calls `string.uppercase` to make sure all our input is LOUD.
 Then in our [view function](./src/app.gleam#L79), instead of calling `event.on_input(GotInput)` like we did in the last example, we can just call `event.on("input", make_it_loud)`.

-With custom event handlers, you can run any kind of tranformation or input-masking you need.

 ## Getting help